thibthibaut/ultimate-jellyfin-stack/README.md

 - **Flaresolverr:** Used as a proxy server to bypass Cloudflare and DDoS-GUARD protection.
 - **Dozzle:** Used to view the logs of any container.
 - **Wizarr:** Used to create links that can be sent to users so they can be invited to your media server.
-- **Plex Meta Manager:** Used to create collections, overlays, playlists and much more!
-- **Plex Auto Lanaguages:** Used to auto update the language of your Plex Tv episodes

 <img width="353" alt="image" src="https://github.com/DonMcD/ultimate-plex-stack/assets/90471623/a9b8faf8-072e-4fb3-ac18-2ffd29d0f760">